Ptitet/http-box/old-README.md

 # HTTP-box
-HTTP-box is a lightweight http Node.js JavaScript library, inspired from [Express.js](https://expressjs.com) ans its router system.
+HTTP-box is a lightweight http Node.js JavaScript library, inspired from [Express.js](https://expressjs.com) and its router system.

 You can use it to easily setup a modular http server.